This warm crab dip in a bread bowl is an easy and delicious treat, perfect for holiday entertaining or football watching!

 If using an 2nd round of bread for extra bread cubes, you can simply dice and use plain or toast/warm them by simply scattering on a baking sheet and popping in the oven (on the rack under your bread bowl) for the last few minutes of baking the bread bowl.

-Warm Skillet Crab Dip in a Sourdough Bread Bowl
+Get the Recipe: Warm Crab Dip in a Bread Bowl

 - 1/2 cup sour cream